DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Widget/Widget.md

 ---
 ---
 ##### shortDescription
-The base class for widgets.
+The base class for UI components.

 ---